 According to the President’s Council on Sports, Fitness, and Nutrition, less than 5% of adults exercise for 30 minutes or more a day.
 However, according to the NCBI, running is great for recovery.
 Running will help you get fit, fend off stress, improve sleep and form friendships with other runners.
 Learn about running for recovery from our running guide for beginners.

 Starting a new running habit doesn’t have to be daunting.
 All that’s required is some well-fitted sneakers and a willingness to get moving.
 These strategies will help keep you safe and self-confident along the way.

-- Talk to you doctor.
-Prior to beginning a running routine it’s important to get medical clearance.
+- Talk to your doctor: Prior to beginning a running routine, it’s important to get medical clearance.
 This is especially crucial if you’re overweight, have a history of diabetes or high blood pressure or if you’ve been sedentary for over a year.

 Exercise to Support Your Sobriety

-When young adults physically feel good, they are less likely to fall back on substance abuse as a coping mechanism.
-Our young adult program encourages exercise and healthy eating to reinforce sobriety.
-To learn more, call today: 866.457.7426.
+When you physically feel good, you are less likely to fall back on substance use as a coping mechanism.
+Choose to use our running guide for beginners.
+Our program for young adult males encourages exercise and healthy eating to reinforce sobriety.
+We offer a variety of treatment programs, including:

 - Experiential therapy: During this therapy, you will participate in adventures, such as rock climbing.
 In doing so, you will learn how much you’re capable of and what you can do without alcohol or drugs in your system.